aalakian/chrips_hyperspectral/index.md

-## Classification of Hyperspectral Reflectance Images With Physical and Statistical Criteria : CHRIPS method (2020)
+## Classification of Hyperspectral Reflectance Images with Physical and Statistical criteria : CHRIPS method (2020)

 <div align="justify">
 CHRIPS is a hierarchical unsupervised classification method that can be applied on hyperspectral reflectance images covering the spectral range [400–2500 nm].
 For each class, a dedicated detection method exploits specific spectral properties (specific absorptions or shape features) or spectral indices.
 CHRIPS method identifies fourteen different classes that are gathered into four groups: dark surfaces, materials with specific absorptions, vegetation and other types of surfaces (scattering surfaces).
 The class assignment is hierarchical: classes are investigated one after the other in a given order.
 Class order is defined by the complexity of class characterization.
 It reduces the number of criteria needed to characterize each class.